mk12/sim/README.md

     - With `--path`, it prints the full path.
     - With `--link`, it prints symlink target paths.
 - `sim install foo.sh` installs `foo`.
+    - With more arguments it installs multiple programs.
     - With `--force`, it overwrites an existing symlink.
         - This is only needed if the new target path is different.
-    - With `--keep-extension`, it names the symlink `foo.sh`.
+    - With `--keep-ext`, it names the symlink `foo.sh`.
-    - With more arguments it installs multiple programs.
 - `sim remove foo` removes `foo`.
     - `foo` can be a link name, relative to `$XDG_BIN_HOME`.
+    - ... or a link path, relative to the working directory.
-    - `foo` can be a target path, relative to the working directory.
+    - ... or a target path, relative to the working directory.
     - With more arguments it removes multiple programs.
+    - With `--all`, it removes all programs except `sim` itself.
+    - With `--self`, it removes `sim` itself.
 - `sim prune` removes broken symlinks.
 - `sim doctor` checks for issues.